skip to Main Content

 Get Help with Estate Planning for Your Blended Family

-Hargrave Law, PC understands the challenges of planning for the future with a blended family.
+Hargrave Law, PC understands the challenges of estate planning for blended families.
 We will review your circumstances and advise you about the options that can benefit everyone.

 Call 817-282-0679 or contact us online for a consultation with an experienced Bedford, TX, estate planning lawyer to learn more about how to create an estate plan if you have a blended family.